ERGlass/lrcde.dev/ReadMe.md

 - `lrcde` - main function to perform cell type-specific differential expression analysis.
 - `decon.cell.props` - a function to estimate cell proportions given heterogeneous gene expression matrix and cell type-specific gene expression signatures.

+## Internal functions

+- `cell.props.target` - a function to simulate cell proportion matrix with pre-defined cell proportion standard deviation for the target cell type, and the condition number for the whole matrix